-DHS says it anticipates re-starting Trump-era Remain-in-Mexico policy in November, is rebuilding tent courts
+DHS says it anticipates restarting Trump-era 'Remain in Mexico' policy in November, is rebuilding tent courts

-The Trump administration expanded the Remain-in-Mexico policy in 2019 amid that year's crisis
+The Trump administration expanded the policy in 2019 amid that year's crisis

-The Department of Homeland Security says it is ready to reinstate the Trump-era Remain-in-Mexico policy by mid-November in response to a court order upheld by the Supreme Court – even as it works to abolish the program by a different method.
+The Department of Homeland Security says it is ready to reinstate the Trump-era "Remain in Mexico" policy by mid-November in response to a court order upheld by the Supreme Court – even as it works to abolish the program by a different method.

 A federal judge on Friday ordered the Biden administration to "enforce and implement" what is formally called the Migrant Protection Protocols (MPP) in response to a lawsuit from Texas and Missouri, which claimed that the administration’s attempt to terminate the policy was illegal and harmful.
 The Supreme Court upheld the ruling.